-Syracuse University offers a rich variety of undergraduate courses and, in general, you have the same access to such courses as does a student enrolled at S.U.
+Syracuse University offers a rich variety of undergraduate courses and, in general, you have the same access to such courses as a student enrolled at S.U.
 However, there are certain restrictions that are closely enforced by the Registrar.

-- 1. Each ESF student is provided an allocation of SU credit hours that will be covered by ESF tuition and fees. - 2.
+- 1. Each ESF student is provided with an allocation of SU credit hours that will be covered by ESF tuition and fees. - 2.
 ESF students may take SU courses beyond their allocation by paying a tuition supplement. - 3.
 Some additional limitations may apply.
-See ESF's Accessory Instruction Model with Syracuse University, available online at: https://www.esf.edu/registrar/accessory.htm
+Taking Syracuse University Courses